dexidp/website/content/docs/token-exchange.md

 ## Overview

-Most Dex connectors redirect the user to the upstream identity provider as part of the authentication flow.
+Most Dex connectors redirect users to the upstream identity provider as part of the authentication flow.
-While this works for human users, it is much harder for machines and automated processes (e.g. CI pipelines) to complete this interactive flow.
+While this works for human users, it is much harder for machines and automated processes (e.g., CI pipelines) to complete this interactive flow.
-This is where [OAuth2 Token Exchange][token-exchange] comes in: it allows clients to exchange an access or id token they already have (obtained from their environment, though custom cli commands, etc.) for a token issued by dex.
+This is where [OAuth2 Token Exchange][token-exchange] comes in: it allows clients to exchange an access or ID token they already have (obtained from their environment, though custom CLI commands, etc.) for a token issued by dex.

 This works like [GCP Workload Identity Federation][gcp-federation] and [AWS Web Identity Federation][aws-federation],